GokhanTurgut/google-homepage/README.md

 # Google Clone
-Project for Learning/Practising HTML and CSS with cloning Google homepage.
+Project for Learning/Practising HTML and CSS by cloning Google homepage.

 Learning project from The Odin Project.